SingleStepTests/ARM7TDMI/README.md

 All of the opcodes other than the specific one being tested were chosen specifically so that (a) they would be very simple (no shifts etc.) and easy to rely on, and (b) they would have different side-effects.
 This should help you determine where something goes wrong.

-Opcode 0 is loaded into pipeline slot 0, opcode 1 is in pipeline slot 1, and R15 is set to the address of opcode 2 (+8 from the about-to-execute instruction).
+Opcode 0 is loaded into pipeline slot 0, opcode 1 is in pipeline slot 1, and R15 is set to the address of opcode 2 (+8 from the about-to-execute instruction, ot +4 for THUMB).

-The CPU is set up in this way, and runs 2 instructions.
+The CPU is set up in this way, and runs 1 instruction.

-Opcode 0 and then optionally either 1 or 3 should be executed.
-Opcode 1 is normally executed for most instructions.
-3 is only executed if a branch is taken.
+Opcode 0 only should be executed.

 ### Putting it all together

 When your CPU issues a read or write, you should look it up in the list of transactions and compare it.
 If it isn't found in the transactions, you should return opcode 4 as the value, as that will have a side effect one way or another.

-IF you do not emulate the pipeline, you may wish to add in the ability to return opcodes 0-4 based on read address.
 In pseudocode that looks something like this...

 ```python
 def read(addr, is_code):